-You can do the best possible thing concerning young children and B12, getting them to fall in love with Marmite (yeast extract is also good).
-A go-to snack of toast and marmite will contain plenty of B12.
-We also use marmite in many savoury dishes – soups, stews and the best vegan gravy ever.
+You can do the best possible concerning young children and B12, getting them to fall in love with Marmite (yeast extract is also good).
+A go-to snack of toast and Marmite will contain plenty of B12.
+We also use Marmite in many savoury dishes – soups, stews and the best vegan gravy ever.
 My children are Marmite lovers to this day.
 We also use Engevita flakes as a cheese substitute, sprinkled on pasta and in many sauces.
 Engevita is supercharged with B12.

 I’d also recommend getting your children to fall in love with hummus as young as possible.
-Hummus is a super-nutritious superfood and served with pitta and carrot, and cucumber sticks is a winner for most children.
-Done together in this way, hummus and pitta are what’s called a complete protein – between them, pitta and hummus contain the full spectrum of amino acids that you need.
+Hummus is a super-nutritious superfood served with pitta and carrot, and cucumber sticks are a winner for most children.
+Done together in this way, hummus and pitta are called a complete protein – between them, pitta and hummus contain the full spectrum of amino acids you need.

 There is a lot of talk about getting the full spectrum of these essential amino acids generally misunderstood.
-Animal-based proteins contain all nine essential amino acids, making them complete proteins, but it is unnecessary to eat one food containing everything.
-That’s where the idea that vegans lack protein comes in, which is false.
+Animal-based proteins contain all nine essential amino acids, making them complete proteins, but eating one food containing everything is unnecessary.
+That’s where the idea that vegans lack protein comes in, false.
 Combining plant foods results in complete protein and gives the same result nutritionally.

-There are a few plant-based foods that are ‘complete’ proteins on their own, i.e. contain the full spectrum amino acids.
+A few plant-based foods are ‘complete’ proteins on their own, i.e. contain the full spectrum amino acids.